wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 Yes!
 When you install the Sweet Captcha plugin, choose your desire language from more than 17 languages.

+= Can I change my current language for my Sweet captcha? = Yes, just drop us a mail at: support@SweetCaptcha.com and we will do it for you ;-) .

 = I cannot find my language on Sweet CAPTCHA translations.
 What can i do? =

 All Sweet CAPTCHA translations came from users just like you ;-) ,so, if you want to contribute a new Sweet CAPTCHA language, just drop us a mail to: support@SweetCAPTCHA.com

+= How can i change my current design category of Sweet Captcha? = Just drop us a mail at: support@SweetCaptcha.com and we will do it for you ;-)

 = May I use my own images in your CAPTCHA? =